Affiliate links on Android Authority may earn us a commission. Learn more.

 Still haven’t found your missing email yet?
 The next step is to see if a filter has been set up that’s stopping your email from reaching the inbox.

 For example, you may have set up a filter automatically attaching a label to emails from a specific sender.
 But you may have also accidentally told the filter to archive the email too.
-So your “missing” email is actually there but in the label folder.
+So your “missing” email is actually there, but it’s in the label folder.

 Just click on the relevant label on the left-hand side of the inbox and see if your email is sitting there.
 If it is, go to your filters list and amend the filter to stop it from happening again.

 Check your Google account storage level

 Google gives everyone a very generous 15GB of free storage space, but it’s amazing how fast that storage can get eaten up.
 All it takes is some huge email attachments, and suddenly you’re getting prompts to upgrade your Google account storage.
-Gmail storage is also used for your usage of other Google services, such as Drive and Photos.
+Don’t forget that other Google services — such as Drive and Photos — also count toward your total storage.

-You can see the current storage situation at the bottom of every Gmail window.
-You can also go to your general storage overview page to see how your current storage is used.
+You can go to your general storage overview page to see how your current storage is used.
 If you’re getting close to the limit, or you’ve reached your limit, then Gmail could be blocking big emails from reaching you until you upgrade.
 If you don’t want to upgrade to a paid plan, consider deleting some things from Gmail, Drive, or Photos.

 Check your Gmail IMAP and POP settings